openshift/enhancements/README.md

    pull request merges.
 3. Do not rely solely on the enhancement for visibility of the proposal.
-For high priority work, or if the conversation stalls out, bring the enhancement to one of the weekly architecture review meetings for discussion.
+For high priority work, or if the conversation stalls out, you can start a thread in `#forum-arch` on the CoreOS Slack server or bring the enhancement to one of the weekly architecture review meetings for discussion.
 If you aren't sure which meeting to use, work with a staff engineer to find a good fit.
 4. Be mindful of the fact that reviewers have work other than reading updates to your enhancement.
 Avoid overusing pings on Slack to get their attention.